cohesity/cohesity-powershell-module/docs/cmdlets-reference/restore-cohesitymssqlobject.md

 ### -JobRunId
 Specifies the job run id that captured the snapshot for this MS SQL instance.
 If not specified the latest run is used.
+This field must be set if restoring to a different target host.

 ```yaml
 Type: long